adubey9/PISP_CourseProject/README.md

-# Reflective XSS Testing Environment Using Docker
+# DOM XSS Testing Environment Using Docker

 ## Overview
 This project provides a simplified and controlled environment for learning and experimenting with **Reflected Cross-Site Scripting (XSS)** vulnerabilities.